SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       A formula asserted in the MCSAT solver is not in a theory that this solver can process.

+   .. c:enum:: MCSAT_ERROR_ASSUMPTION_TYPE_NOT_SUPPORTED

+      An assumption term has a type that MCSAT cannot decide on.

+      Since Yices 2.8.0.

    .. c:enum:: OUTPUT_ERROR

       Error when attempting to write to a stream.
 This error can be reported